 Learning what separates addicted teens from ‘normal teens’ involves neuroscience and public health research.
 By understanding the typical traits of a standard teen, we can learn what sets the addicted teens apart.
 This allows us the opportunity to intervene earlier, possibly preventing new instances of addiction from developing.

 There is a large collection of data regarding teenage drug use and alcohol patterns.
-The Monitoring the Future study is conducted every year of approximately 50,000 students in 8th, 10th, and 12th grades.
+Conducted every year, the Monitoring the Future study surveys approximately 50,000 students in 8th, 10th, and 12th grades.
 This survey seeks to understand substance use patterns and perceptions of teens and monitor trends of this substance use.
 Some of the recent data from the 2016 results show that perception of marijuana use as harmful has decreased.
 Overall substance use seems to have decreased as well.
 38% of 10th graders and 56% of 12th graders reported alcohol use in the past year.
-This is compared to 50% and 64%, respectively, from years past.
+Compare this to 50% and 64%, respectively, from years past.

 While many teens experiment with substances, there is interesting clinical research about the addicted teens and their psychological traits.
 Much of this research involves psychological testing, MRI screening, and functional analysis of behavioral patterns.
 The core findings indicate that a teen who becomes addicted to drugs or alcohol is more likely to exhibit:

 In other words, these teens are more likely to experiment and try new things while maintaining a belief of indestructibility.
-As students, they may be educated in health class that cocaine use can cause a stroke or heart attack.
+As students, health class may educate them that cocaine use can cause a stroke or heart attack.
 They just don’t believe this will actually happen to them.
 Hence, the drug use continues.
 Teenage drug use is heavily connected to perceptions.

 One of the psychological tests we use to gauge risk aversion is called the Balloon Analogue Risk Task, or BART.
 This is a series of 30 computer-generated modules in which the subject is shown a unique balloon on a computer screen.
 That subject then chooses to either inflate the balloon or cash out the balloon with real money based on how large it has become.
 The more inflation pumps achieved, the greater the cash-out value, but also the greater the ‘pop’ risk, in which the subject earns no money and moves onto the next balloon.
 Each of the balloons will pop at different points, so it is not possible to simply count the maximum number of pumps to use.